245charan/charan-epuri.dev/README.md

 ## 🛠️ Tech Stack

 - React.js with Vite
-- Redux Toolkit for state management
+- Redux Toolkit for state management (for a special usecase)
 - Styled Components for styling
 - Framer Motion for animations
 - Jest and React Testing Library for testing
 - Responsive design with CSS media queries

-## 🚀 Coming Soon

-I will be uploading all projects once a few remaining issues are completed.
-Stay tuned for updates!

 ---